 Accédez au règlement du MIDEM en français

-1) General provisions
+1. General provisions

-The provisions of these regulations (hereinafter, the “Regulations”) shall apply to all exhibitors, visitors and service providers (hereinafter, the “Participants”), who request admission to the various professional events organised by Reed MIDEM (hereinafter, the “Organiser”), a French société par actions simplifiée (simplified limited company) with share capital of €310,000, whose registered office is located at 27/33 Quai Alphonse Le Gallo, 92100 Boulogne Billancourt, France, and which is registered with the Nanterre Trade and Companies Register under number 662 003 557.
+The provisions of these Rules (hereinafter, the “Rules”) shall apply to any individual or legal entity such as notably all Exhibitors, visitors and service providers in the professional events venue (hereinafter, the “Participants”), who request admission or are invited to the various professional events organised by Reed MIDEM (hereinafter, the “”), a French société par actions simplifiée (simplified limited company) with share capital of €310,000, whose registered office is located at 27/33 Quai Alphonse Le Gallo, 92100 Boulogne Billancourt, France, and which is registered with the Nanterre Trade and Companies Register under number 662 003 557 (the “Organiser”).

-These Regulations shall also apply to parties who contract with the Organiser.
-The goods and services offered in connection with the event shall meet only the requirements of any individual or legal entity whose business activities are directly related to the sector promoted by the event, as defined in the participation contract.
-The Organiser reserves the right to refuse to contract with any person whose business is not directly related to the sector promoted by the event or on any other legitimate grounds, such as a dispute, etc.
+These Rules shall also apply to parties who contract with the Organiser.
+The goods and services offered in connection with the relevant event shall meet only the requirements of any individual or legal entity whose business activities are directly related to the sector promoted by the event, as defined in the participation contract.
+The Organiser reserves the right to refuse to contract with any person whose business is not directly related to the sector promoted by the event or on any other reasonable grounds, such as a dispute, etc.

-4) Postponement or cancellation of events
+4. Postponement or cancellation of events

 Until the date on which registration closes, Participants shall assume all risks associated with the non-occurrence of the event and, in particular, they alone shall bear costs they may have chosen to incur in anticipation of the event.

-5) Admission requirements
+5. Admission requirements

 Persons under the age of 18 may not be admitted to the event, except with the Organiser’s prior written authorisation.

 To gain admission to the event Participants must show an admission pass, which the Organiser shall issue free of charge or for consideration in accordance with its own procedures.
-The distribution, reproduction or sale of admission passes in order for any person other than the Participant to derive a profit therefrom is strictly forbidden and is liable to prosecution.
+The distribution, reproduction or sale of admission passes in order for any person other than the Participant to derive a profit therefrom is strictly forbidden and may be liable to prosecution.

 Due to the international nature of the event, Participants shall:

-Ensure that their participation is neutral in terms of political, ideological or religious expression;
+• Ensure that their participation is neutral in terms of political, ideological or religious expression;

 Otherwise, the Organiser reserves the right to impose penalties, including refusing admission to the event.

-6) Accreditation of Participants’ employees
+6. Accreditation of Participants’ employees